 The ERCOL watershed is largely meeting water quality standards for designated uses (MDEQ 2016).
 The only exceptions are "Fish Consumption" in several waterbodies from contamination (mercury, PCBs, Dioxin) and the "Total Body Contact" designated use on two tributaries to Torch Lake due to elevated E. coli levels.
 While the majority of assessed surface waters in the ERCOL are currently meeting all of the designated uses of the State, it should be noted that the watershed remains vulnerable to nonpoint source pollution and other environmental stressors.
-Existing and future activities will invariably create risk of degradation to some or all of the designated uses of watershed resources.
+Existing and future activities will invariably create risk of degradation to some or all of the designated uses and it is critical to enact preventative and restorative actions to ensure future use of watershed resources.